franBec/pollitoDev/content/en/blog/2024-04-09-spring-cloud.md

 ![postman](/uploads/2024-04-09-spring-cloud/Screenshot2024-04-09135520.png)

-We can see the whole request travel through the micoservices thanks to zipkin.
+We can see the whole request travel through the microservices thanks to zipkin.
 Go to [http://localhost:9411/zipkin/](http://localhost:9411/zipkin/).

 ![zipking](/uploads/2024-04-09-spring-cloud/screencapture-localhost-9411-zipkin-2024-04-09-13_57_47.png)